 Don’t Be Afraid To Use Pre-Packaged Copywork – It’s Such A Time Saver!

 Finding suitable quotes and presenting them in a suitable format can become tedious.
 If this sounds like too big a job, you can use pre-packaged copywork, where passages have already been thoughtfully selected and are presented with a good handwriting model.
 This can save you a great deal of time and energy (something every homeschool mum needs!)
 It makes organizing your copywork simple and as the child grows in confidence and skill, you can introduce passages directly from books.

-Our pre packaged copywork curriculums were developed just this purpose.
+Our pre-packaged copywork curriculum is just this purpose.

-I use pre-packaged copywork books most of the time.
+I used pre-packaged copywork books most of the time.

 It’s so easy, it requires minimal planning and it is something they can do independently.

 Downunder Copywork is our Australian themed copywork.
 Use this to increase your Australian literature content.